 Having said that, your trips can be completely ruined if you are not well prepared

-- If you tend to walk with a lot of load, it will definately exhaust you and make your journey loathsome.
-Packing wisely and carrying trekking gears is advisable.
+- If you tend to walk with a lot of loads, it will definitely exhaust you and make your journey loathsome.
+Packing wisely and carrying trekking gear is advisable.

-- Though trekking gears are a bit expensive these do give you great return.
-These shed your load, provides you comfort and are extremely handy, these help you from every possible ways.
+- Though trekking gears are a bit expensive these do give you a great return.
+These shed your load, provide you comfort, and are extremely handy, these help you from every possible way.

 - If you are trekking about 2500 meters, you need to be aware of the Acute Mountain Sickness and prepare yourself accordingly.